 In the '20s, Echo Park continued to grow and the last watermelon patches in the neighborhood were torn out.
-Around Alvarado and Bonnie Brae, a small group of black Angelenos established an enclave, probably because Bonnie Brae was (and is still home to) an A.M.E. church.
-Remnants of the small, historical black area still exist around there to this day.
-Another new arrival to Echo Park in the 1920s was Pete the Pelican, who in a case of long-standing local media fixation on triviality, was quite the sensation in the era of megaphone crooning -- or as it was called back then, "megaphone crooning."
+A new arrival to Echo Park in the 1920s was Pete the Pelican, who in a case of long-standing local media fixation on triviality, was quite the sensation in the era of megaphone crooning -- or as it was called back then, "megaphone crooning."

-Eclipsing both the fame of the bird and the A.M.E. congregation was evangelist Aimee Semple McPerson, the US's first religious media star who had a 5,500 seat church, the Angelus Temple, constructed in 1923 after years of broadcasting her sermons on the radio to millions of listeners in the era before Old Time Radio really had anything good on.
+Eclipsing both the fame of the bird and the nearby A.M.E. congregation (the birthplace of Pentecostalism) was evangelist Aimee Semple McPerson, the US's first religious media star who had a 5,500 seat church, the Angelus Temple, constructed in 1923 after years of broadcasting her sermons on the radio to millions of listeners in the era before Old Time Radio really had anything good on.

 Jensen's Recreation Center